 Make the cake:

-- Divide into 2 prepared 8-inch cake pans.
+Divide into 2 prepared 8-inch cake pans.
 Place each pan onto a baking sheet.
+Pour water into the baking sheet until it comes up 2-3 cm on the side of the cake pans.
+Place into oven.

 Make the frosting: